From Marc Kaminsky’s What’s Inside You It Shines Out of You:

 If you live in New York City and have not yet heard the name Katherine Rose Turbes, you will.
 I first met Katherine (preferred pronoun “they”) at a Wesley Stace’s Cabinet of Wonders show.
 Katherine wore pink hair, a black lace dress, and radiated joy.
 I just had to get to know them.
-We chatted about how important for artists to support one another and their love of cabaret performer Justin Vivian Bond.
+We chatted about how important it is for artists to support one another and their love of cabaret performer Justin Vivian Bond.
 As I suspected they would be, Katherine’s answers to my super-specific interview questions were utterly entertaining and inspired.
 So, without further ado, I’d like to introduce you to… Katherine Rose Turbes!

 I personally see you as a multi-faceted, multi-dimensional artist, but how do you see yourself?
 Do you identify as a singer, writer, performance artist, or all three?
 What came first?
 Are there any other facets of your artist personality that remain hidden or the general public has yet to see?